UbiquityRobotics/learn/doing_more/network_connect.md

  Press control-c to stop the pinging.

-If something goes wrong here, the robot will come back up in Access Point mode--that is, on the network named ubiquityrobot.
+If something goes wrong here, the robot may come back up in Access Point mode--that is, on the network named ubiquityrobot.
 Reboot everything and start over.

 Now ssh into the robot.